calvinalkan/better-wordpress-hooks/README.md

 	// In a sense we just swap $event and $payload.
 	[ $event, $payload ] = $this->parseEventAndPayload( $event, $payload );

-	// Here we handle temporal removal if a listener wants to stop
+	// Here we handle temporary removal if a listener wants to stop
 	// a listener chain.
 	$this->maybeStopPropagation( $event );